 Asociación Sotz´il - Centro para la Investigación y Planificasión del Desarollo Maya

 Asociación Sotz´il – Centro para la Investigación y Planificasión del Desarollo Maya, is a Mayan organization with the main objective of strengthening the development of the indigenous movements in Guatemala, within the framework of their collective rights and values of their identity, cultures and cosmovisions, and guided by demands from the communities.
 The organization is a member of the Consejo Indígena de Centro América (CICA).
 During 2016 – 2017 Sotz´il holds the global coordination of the International Indigenous Forum on Biodiversity (IIFB): http://iifb.indigenousportal.com/

 Tebtebba is an indigenous peoples’ organization and institution which does research, documentation and publication; education and training; policy advocacy; communications strategy; partnership development and institution building; and socio-cultural economic development.

 United Nations Development Programme (UNDP) is the UN’s global development network, advocating for change and connecting countries to knowledge, experience and resources to help people build a better life.
-UNDP’s Ecosystems and Biodiversity Programme is committed to building the capacities of developing countries and economies in transition to manage their biodiversity in line with their own priorities and needs.
+SwedBio is contributing to the Biodiversity and Ecosystem Services Network, BES-Net, webportal.